ex90rts/NejBlog/README.md

 - crypto >= 0.0.3  For hashing admin account password
 - adm-zip >= 0.4.3 For zip and unzip

-#### Development plan
+#### Development plan / TODO

+1. Add pages feature(like Wordpress Pages), which you can 100% control the link and list page
+1. You will be able to put 5 blogs(the most) at the top of blog list page, which you want user to see first regardless the create time
+1. Give an option that you can show blog content summary in blog list page, not just title currently
 1. Update markdown editor, for making a better image upload UI
-2. More site theme for the site, multi themes config support
+1. More site theme for the site, multi themes config support
-3. Staticize the post page, support permalink of each post
+1. Staticize the post page, support permalink of each post